openstack-archive/sahara/doc/source/devref/plugin.spi.rst

 Notes:

-  - cluster and node_group have ‘extra’ field allowing plugin to persist any complementary info about the cluster.
+  - clusters and node_groups have ‘extra’ fields allowing the plugin to persist any supplementary info about the cluster.
-  - node_process is just a process that runs at some node in cluster.
+  - node_process is just a process that runs on some node in cluster.

 Example list of node processes: